-Elementary Materials of Music
+MUSI 1107 [0.5 credit] Elementary Materials of Music

 An introduction to the rudiments of music and aural training.
 Successful completion of this course will fulfil the prerequisite for entry into MUSI 1700.
 Not available to B.Mus. students for credit.
+Lectures three hours a week.